didier-wenzek/odist/README.md

-All input datasets are abstracted by a single type `'a Odist.col` which values can be uniformaly manipulated whatever the underlying data structure.
+All input datasets are abstracted by a single type `'a Odist.col` which values can be uniformaly manipulated whatever their underlying data structure.

     range 1 100
     list [1;2;3;4;5]